larryzlliu/UWCourseInfo-Android/README.md

 ## Motivation

 Inspired by UWCourseBot, a project started at ENGHack 16 with a group of friends.
 UWCourse Bot Repo: https://github.com/nathanliu1/UWCourseBot

 ## Usage

 Search for any valid courses run by the University of Waterloo.
 - Send API requests to fetch related information about the search
-- Parses the JSON return into viewable data for the user in the reply.
+- Parses the JSON return into viewable data for the user in the reply
 - Some sample inputs:
 	* ECON 101
 	* CS 246